efrainMesia/JavaProjects/README.md

 # JavaProjects

 I learnt Java in Open University of Israel.
-The following projects below were my assignments in the course.
+The following projects below were my assignments in this course.

 1. Conway's lifecycle: